Noncommutative Fibre Bundles via Bimodules: Theory: Fibre Bundles (Right-handed Version)

-In this paper we take a similar approach, but representing such forms by a quotient that doesn't require an algebra map.
-This comes at the cost of now needing a bimodule with a bimodule connection, but since Hilbert C*-bimodules with inner products correspond via the KSGNS construction to completely positive maps, and every *-algebra map is also a completely positive map, this constitutes a generalisation.
-We start by defining the filtration.
+In this paper we take a similar approach, but instead represent these forms by a quotient that doesn't require an algebra map.
+However, it does require a bimodule with bimodule connection.
+Since every *-algebra map is also a completely positive map, and Hilbert C*-bimodules with inner products correspond via the KSGNS construction to completely positive maps, this constitutes a generalisation.
+Note that the Leray-Serre spectral sequence depends only on the bimodule and bimodule connections, not the completely positive maps.

 \begin{proposition} Let $E$ be a $B$-$A$ bimodule with extendable zero-curvature right bimodule connection $(\nabla_E,\sigma_E)$.
 For $m \leq n$, the cochain complex $C^n = E \otimes_A \Omega^n_A$ with differential $\extd_C := \nabla_E^{[n]} : C^n \to C^{n+1}$ gives the following filtration.